Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/subnets.md

 After these steps, the selected Subnet will be updated.

 ## Delete Subnet
-To delete a Subnet do the following:
+To delete the Subnet, do the following:
 - to identify this unnecessary Subnet on the *Subnets page*;
 - click on the **Actions** icon and select the **Delete** in the list of available options;
 - confirm the Subnet deletion on the next opened *Confirmation window*.